jeffkreeftmeijer/UitzendingGemist/README.md

 If you run into any issues installing the app onto your device, please open [an issue](https://github.com/jeffkreeftmeijer/UitzendingGemist/issues), so somebody can try to help you out.

-Once you have the app running on your device, you don't have to use XCode to update the app as most changes are done on the `client/`, which is hosted on S3 and updated when something changes in the repository.
+Once you have the app running on your device, you don't have to use Xcode to update the app as most changes are done on the `client/`, which is hosted on S3 and updated when something changes in the repository.

 ## Development